This page courtesy of our partners Massive Learning

 BBC Bitesize KS3 (an educational website by the BBC for ages 11-14)

 Game development is built on these two methods of thinking.
-Developers come up with experiential concepts, vague conceptions of what their game would be, what it will feel like to play, then flesh out these concepts into a design using the Design thinking process, even if they don’t realize it, the experience-driven goal creates a naturally empathic-design focus they need to ideate, define, then prototype and test and refine.
-They do their defining, prototyping and refining through the computational thinking process – taking the goals decomposing them, recognizing patterns and components, abstracting models, and then building algorithmic processes to create the game world and its component functions.
+Developers come up with experiential concepts, vague conceptions of what their game would be – what it will feel like to play.
+Then flesh out these concepts into a design using the Design thinking process.
+Even if they don’t realize it, the experience-driven goal creates a naturally empathic-design focus they need to ideate, define, prototype, test and refine.
+They do their defining, prototyping and refining through the computational thinking process.
+Taking the goals decomposing them, recognizing patterns and components, abstracting models, and then building algorithmic processes to create the game world and its component functions.

 Design thinking is a non-linear, iterative process that teams use to understand users, challenge assumptions, redefine problems and create innovative solutions to prototype and test.
 Involving five phases—Empathize, Define, Ideate, Prototype and Test—it is most useful to tackle problems that are ill-defined or unknown.

 Game Design doesn’t have to be, but often is, digitally-based.
 Video games are a huge form of entertainment for students and engaging with it, rather than avoiding it, can help form both better understanding and better habits regarding it.
 Ignorance and evasion of the subject just tells students you don’t understand, and makes it far less likely they’ll listen to anything you have to say about it.
 Engaging with video games can put them in context.
 It can open up dialogues about their use or misuse, and allow for conversations to guide understanding and behaviour towards not only healthy, but positive and creative opportunities.